inaka/katana-test/README.md

 # katana-test

-Katana Test is an Erlang library application containing modules usefule for testing Erlang systems.
+Katana Test is an Erlang library application containing modules useful for testing Erlang systems.
 It currently contains the module `ktn_meta_SUITE`, which is a Common Test suite to be included among your tests.
 Read below for more information.

 # Contact Us